 Cabbage worm caterpillars are incredibly destructive.
-These pests are about 1″ long, light green and have a yellow stripe down their backs.
+These pests are about 1" long, light green, and have a yellow stripe down their backs.
 The adult caterpillars become white butterflies with black spots on their wings.
-Cabbage worms will eat anything in the cabbage family including cabbage, kale radish, Brussels sprouts, broccoli, cauliflower and turnips.
+Cabbage worms will eat anything in the cabbage family including cabbage, kale radish, Brussels sprouts, broccoli, cauliflower, and turnips.

 Cabbage worms chew holes in the leaves and are capable of completely removing foliage from affected plants.
 The best way of preventing these caterpillars is to encourage birds to live in your garden as many different species will eat these pests.
 Alternatively, you can remove any caterpillars you see by hand or use Bacillus Thuringiensis-based insecticides.

 Adult carrot flies are small, black flies with an orange head and orange legs.
-The flies’ larval form is a small, beige-colored maggot.
-An adult fly will not harm your garden but when they lay eggs, the newly hatched larvae will eat your vegetables’ roots.
-The flies like to lay their eggs near carrots, parsley, parsnips, celeriac, celery and other herbs and vegetables.
+The flies' larval form is a small, beige-colored maggot.
+An adult fly will not harm your garden but when they lay eggs, the newly hatched larvae will eat your vegetables' roots.
+The flies like to lay their eggs near carrots, parsley, parsnips, celeriac, celery, and other herbs and vegetables.

-Carrot fly larvae chew holes in the affected plants’ roots leaving root systems full of tunnels and scars.
-You can avoid this pest’s mating cycle by waiting to plant your carrots until late May, and rotating your crops every season helps prevent adult carrot flies from moving between plants.
-To kill off carrot fly larvae, you can release nematodes, particularly Steinernema, in the soil near your plants.
+Carrot fly larvae chew holes in the affected plants' roots leaving root systems full of tunnels and scars.
+You can avoid this pest's mating cycle by waiting to plant your carrots until late May, and rotating your crops every season helps prevent adult carrot flies from moving between plants.
+To kill off carrot fly larvae, you can release nematodes, particularly Steinernema, into the soil near your plants.

 Cucumber beetles are yellow with either vertical black stripes or black dots depending on the species.
-This beetle’s larval form lives exclusively underground and is rarely seen.
-Any member of the cucumber family living in your vegetable garden is at risk including cucumbers, melons, gourds, squash and pumpkins.
-Occasionally, cucumber beetles can be found on beets, corn or beans.
+This beetle's larval form lives exclusively underground and is rarely seen.
+Any member of the cucumber family living in your vegetable garden is at risk including cucumbers, melons, gourds, squash, and pumpkins.
+Occasionally, cucumber beetles can be found on beets, corn, or beans.

 Cucumber beetles chew holes in the leaves and flowers of the affected plants while spreading bacterial wilt.
-You can prevent the damage by planting species of the vulnerable crops that are resistant to bacterial wilt.
+You can prevent the damage by planting species of vulnerable crops that are resistant to bacterial wilt.
 The best way of killing these beetles is by carefully applying pesticides.

 Slugs and Snails

 Slugs and snails are among the most visible and easiest to identify garden pests.
-Their bodies are grey, black, brown or mottled and snails carry shells on their backs which they can retreat into and hide in.
+Their bodies are grey, black, brown, or mottled and snails carry shells on their backs that they can retreat into and hide in.
 Both slugs and snails leave a trail of slime when they move.
 Dealing with slugs and snails is a fundamental part of garden pest control because they will eat almost any of your plants.